-1993.
-"The true test of comedy is that it shall awaken thoughtful laughter."
+"The true test of comedy is that it shall awaken thoughtful laughter." -- George Meredith

 Choose a novel, play, or long poem in which a scene or character awakens "thoughtful laughter" in the reader.
 Write an essay in which you show why this laughter is "thoughtful" and how it contributes to the meaning of the work.

-1994.
+Choose a novel, play, or long poem by one of the following authors or another author or one of comparable merit.

 In some works of literature, a character who appears briefly, or does not appear at all, is a significant presence.

 Choose a novel or play of literary merit and write an essay in which you show how such a character functions in the work.
 You may wish to discuss how the character affects action, theme, or the development of other characters.
 Avoid plot summary.

-1995.
 Writers often highlight the values of a culture or a society by using characters who are alienated from that culture or society because of gender, race, class, or creed.

-Choose a novel or a play in which such a character plays a significant role and show how that character's alienation reveals the surrounding society's assumptions or moral values.
+Choose a play or novel in which such a character plays a significant role and show how that character's alienation reveals the surrounding society's assumptions and moral values.
+You may choose a work from the following list or another suitable play or novel.
+Do NOT write on a short story, poem, or film.